Xiaofei-it/Shelly/README.md

         .endTask()
         .commit();
 ```

+A URL is passed in and Retrofit is used to send a HTTP request.
+After that, different actions are
+performed according to the results of the request.

+There are also something concerning the thread scheduling, such as `background()` and `uiThread()`.
+`background()` means that the following actions are performed in background.
+And `uiThread()` means
+that the following actions are performed in the main thread, i.e. the UI thread.

 From the above example, you can see how MainActivity and SecondActivity change according
 to the result or the failure of the HTTP request.
 We can see the changes of each component